Wooler: Gateway to the Cheviots

 Kirknewton lies at the head of the River Glen, which is formed by the confluence of the College Burn and Bowmont Water.

 The College Valley which joins the River Glen from the south near Kirknewton is an entirely English valley but rises close to the Scottish border which confusingly here actually lies to the south (and to the west) near the valley source.
+The name of the stream comes from ‘cold-letch’ – a cold stream.

 In this hilly country the border takes a restless wandering course.
 The main settlement of the valley is Hethpool, a hamlet where there is a fourteenth century pele tower, a nearby waterfall and a neighbouring hill called Great Hetha with a hillfort on its summit.